rhthsa/openshift-demo/infrastructure-authentication-providers.md

 5. `bindPassword`: Reference to the Secret that has the password to use when binding for searching.

-6. `ca`: Reference to the ConfigMap that contains the CA certificate to use for validating the SSL certificate of the LDAP server.

-7. `url`: Identifies the LDAP server and the search to perform.
+6. `url`: Identifies the LDAP server and the search to perform.

 For more information on the specific details of LDAP authentication in OpenShift you can refer to the